7 Practical tips to manage your workload and avoid burnout

 3. Once I’ve completed my To-Do list, I establish what the most difficult task is and then ‘eat the frog’ – this is some of the best advice I’ve ever read and comes from the self-development author, Brian Tracy.
 What he means by ‘eat the frog’ is that you should tackle the most important, difficult or most time-consuming task first.
 It’s often the thing we avoid, because it scares us.
 The difficult tasks are ‘the frogs’ and the way to deal with them is ‘to eat them’.
 By completing the most difficult task first, the rest of your tasks won’t seem so daunting.

 4. Once the most difficult task is out of the way, I like to segment the rest of my day into blocks, allocating time to each task and incorporating time for regular breaks.
-The Pomodoro Technique, developed by Francisco Cirillo is probably one the most well known time management methods.
+The Pomodoro Technique, developed by productivity expert Francesco Cirillo is probably one the most well-known time management methods.
 In this method, a timer is used to break down work into intervals, traditionally 25 minutes in length, separated by short breaks.
 Each interval is known as a pomodoro, from the Italian word for ‘tomato’, after the tomato-shaped kitchen timer that Cirillo used as a university student.
 Personally, I like to work for an hour at a time and then take a 5-10 minute break, with a longer break after I’ve worked for 2 – 3 hours, but find what time interval works best for you.

 5. The right working environment is also key.
 I recommend setting your desk up beside a window so you can allow natural light into your workspace.
 It’s also important to have a clutter-free area and the right ambience.
 I often work with my headphones on and listen to ambient music.
 A recent discovery is nature-based soundscapes like this one.

 7. If you do feel like the scale is starting to tip from busy to overwhelmed, that is ok!
-Sometimes even the best-laid plans can go astray.
+Sometimes even the best-laid plans can go awry.
 Don’t beat yourself up about it.
 Instead, take some deep, full breaths and think of who might be able to support you and then ask them graciously and generously for help.
 Most people love to help so don’t be afraid to be vulnerable and ask.
 Vulnerability is what makes us human after all.

 Louise is a yoga teacher and an experienced brand manager and creative producer.
 She has more than 10 years of experience working both in-house for lululemon and Red Bull as well as agency side for Apple, to name a few.
 She is a certified vinyasa yoga teacher, teaching public and private classes (currently online) and also collaborates and consults wellbeing and lifestyle brands.
 Louise also writes a weekly email called ‘Purpose Break’ where she offers ideas for how to spend a break that’s more than just a caffeine hit.
 To keep up with what Louise is up to, follow her on Instagram or check out her website.